|What is a pulmonary thromboembolism? Causes Symptoms Diagnosis Treatment|

 - Pulmonary angiography is a diagnostic method which involves the injection of a contrast material into the pulmonary artery followed by an X-ray to observe the pulmonary arterial tree.

 Treatment includes supportive care, thromboembolic drugs and treating the underlying cause.

-- Thrombolytics or tissue plasminogen activator (t-PA) drugs - Streptokinase or Alteplase.
-These medications are administered via IV to dissolve the clot.
-The efficiency of these drugs is limited.
+- Thrombolytics or tissue plasminogen activator (t-PA) drugs – Streptokinase or Alteplase administered via IV to dissolve the clot.
 Hemorrhage may occur in cats given these medications.

 - Anticoagulants (blood thinners) and antiaggregants (antiplatelet) – These drugs reduce the occurrence of blood clots forming.
 Anticoagulants work by delaying the clotting of blood, common medications include Warfarin and Heparin.
 Antiaggregants stop platelets clumping together to form a plug.
 Aspirin and clopidogrel are two drugs in this category.

 Sadly, pulmonary thromboembolism is very commonly fatal.
 Your veterinarian will do the best he can, however, the prognosis is not good.